Tips to keep your business or organisation protected

 How can I stay compliant with the Data Protection Act?

-The best way to guarantee this is by using an experienced, trusted service provider like Restore Datashred.
+The best way to guarantee this is by using an experienced, trusted paper shredding company like Restore Datashred.
 In fact the seventh principle of the Data Protection Act states that organisations must employ a data destruction service to destroy redundant confidential information that can be either in paper or electronic format.

 What is the WEEE Directive (Waste Electronic & Electrical Equipment)?